ZerothAngel/FtDScripts/public-ftd.md

 These all use generalmissile under the hood, but continue to be configured as they were before.
 I will most likely not add any new configuration options, but they should continue to work for the foreseeable future.

   * [umultiprofile](https://tyrannyofheaven.org/ZerothAngel/FtDScripts/umultiprofile.lua) &mdash; Multiple profile missile script, based on unifiedmissile.
-Profiles can be selected by weapon slot, launcher direction (left, right up, etc.) or launcher orientation (horizontal/vertical). ([Forum post](http://www.fromthedepthsgame.com/forum/showthread.php?tid=21639))
+Profiles can be selected by weapon slot, launcher direction (left, right up, etc.) or launcher orientation (horizontal/vertical). ([Forum post](http://www.fromthedepthsgame.com/forum/showthread.php?tid=21639)) ([Demo platform](https://steamcommunity.com/sharedfiles/filedetails/?id=807779571))
   * [unifiedmissile](https://tyrannyofheaven.org/ZerothAngel/FtDScripts/unifiedmissile.lua) &mdash; Highly configurable advanced missile script that supports a variety of attack profiles. ([Forum post](http://www.fromthedepthsgame.com/forum/showthread.php?tid=21639))

 ### Turret Scripts ###